-Hertz: A unit of measurement that describes Frequency; equal to cycles (number of reversals) per second.
+Hertz: A unit of measure that describes frequency; equal to cycles (number of reversals) per second.

-High-Risk Utility: Utility facilities conducting or carrying specific materials identified in Section 2 of the Caltrans Project Development Procedures Manual, Appendix LL - Utilities.
+High Risk Utility: Utility facilities conducting or carrying specific materials identified in Section 2 of the Caltrans Project Development Procedures Manual, Appendix LL - Utilities.
 Other utilities that could disrupt the operation of HST.

-High-Speed Steel-Wheel-on-Steel-Rail Train: An improvement of traditional railroad passenger technology that has been designed to operate at speeds up to 150 miles per hour on existing rail infrastructure.
+High-Speed Steel-Wheel-On-Steel-Rail Train: An improvement of traditional railroad passenger technology that has been designed to operate at speeds of 100 to 150 mph on existing rail infrastructure.